KonH/UDBase/README.md

 ### Scene

-Using Scene controller you can load scenes with several methods.
-You can load scene directly by its name using **Scene.LoadSceneByName(name)** or advanced methods.
-Probably, you have some scene structure like that (or much more complicated):
+Using Scene Controller you can load scenes with several methods.
+You can load scene directly by its name using **Scene.LoadSceneByName(name)** or use advanced methods.
+For example, you have some scene structure like that (or much more complicated):

 - MainMenu
 - Level_1